 An In-Depth Look at Castile Soap

 Castile soap today is made from vegetable oils like coconut, hemp, jojoba, and olive.
-Check out David Suzuki’s website for info on soap being made from palm oil and why not to use it.
-(It is causing orangutans to go extinct).
+Check out David Suzuki’s website link at the bottom for info on soap being made from palm oil and why not to use it.
+(Spoiler alert: It is causing orangutans to go extinct).

 Castile soap comes in two forms, bar and liquid.
 I prefer liquid for cleaning as it is easy to add to mop water etc.

 Right now I am using Dr. Bonner though I’ve heard of a Canadian made brand called Mountain Sky and it is vegan and not tested on animals.
 Dr. Bonner is also vegan and not tested on animals.